xmkg/xmkg/README.md

 ## About Me

-I write systems software—currently virtualization tooling at Canonical.
-Co-wrote a book on CMake, once built a DPI engine that ran under a microsecond, and I'm building an MMORPG with UE5 in my free time.
+I write systems software -- currently virtualization tooling at Canonical.
+Co-wrote a book on CMake, once built a DPI engine that ran in under a microsecond, and I'm building an MMORPG with UE5 in my free time.

 ## Interests